Traditional School Vs Homeschooling

-- While it’s true that at the advent of the movement, most homeschool families were one income families.
-Thanks to the internet, that is no longer true.
+- While it’s true that at the advent of the movement, most homeschool families were one-income families, thanks to the internet, that is no longer true.
 Many homeschooling parents homeschool their children and run thriving online businesses.
-As an added bonus, their children are able to learn entrepreneurial skills, time management skills and an appreciation for ingenuity.
+As a bonus, their children are able to learn entrepreneurial skills, time management skills, and an appreciation for ingenuity.

 Traditional School Cons;

 - Once a child is enrolled in a public or private school, the entire family’s schedule is dedicated to that school’s schedule.
-Sick days are limited and travel during the normal school schedule is frowned upon.
+Sick days are limited, and travel during the regular school schedule is frowned upon.

 - Traditional schools teach to the middle.
-If your child is gifted and/or has special needs it’s quite possible that they will fall below the standards of the school.
-While most schools offer and use IEP’s, for many children those specific plans fall well short of what they truly need.
+If your child is gifted and/or has special needs, it’s entirely possible that they will fall below the standards of the school.
+While most schools offer and use IEP’s, for many children, those specific plans fall well short of what they truly need.